 53% obeyed when the victim was heard but not seen.
 (Only 13% when visible.)

 Overall: rates of obedience higher when victim was North African instead of French, regardless of visibility.

-Those higher in RWA delivered higher intensity shocks (& felt less responsible for it)
+Those higher in Authoritarianism delivered higher intensity shocks (& felt less responsible for it)

 Not MY fault